-Any of the above can cause your dog to becoming itchy, resulting in some scratching.
-Stress, frustration, or excitement can also cause a dog to scratch.
-It’s highly unlike there’s actually an itch related to the scratching at this moment, rather it’s a displaced behavior.
+Any of the above can cause your dog to become itchy, resulting in some scratching.
+But stress, frustration, or excitement can also cause a dog to scratch.
+It’s highly unlike there’s actually an itch related to the scratching in those moments; rather, it’s a displaced behavior.

-Often people will use a syrupy sweet voice to try again and again to motivate their dog to do whatever it is that he is nervous about.
-The pup does a lot of head titling as he listens to the owner babble words of encouragement, and then he sniffs the ground and/or scratches.
+Often people will use a syrupy sweet voice to try again and again to motivate their dog to do whatever it is that they’re nervous about.
+The pup does a lot of head titling as they listen to their human babble words of encouragement, and then they sniff the ground and/or scratch.

 We were working with Andy on the behaviors sit and down.
 Andy didn’t blink an eye while I lured him into a sit.
-He earned quick reinforcement from me (“Yes,” followed by a tasty crumb), and was feeling confident offering the behavior.
+He earned quick reinforcement from me — “Yes,” followed by a tasty crumb — and was feeling confident offering the behavior.

 Luring Andy into a down didn’t come as easily.
 I couldn’t verbally explain, “All right, Andy, just relax; our next training goal here to is get you to drop to the ground onto your belly.
 Ready?”

 Well, without an understanding the end game, and never having been lured before, Andy was a bit tentative.
 He grew a bit stressed or frustrated.

 “I hear you loud and clear Andy!”
 Being an astute dog listener, I knew Andy was letting me know, “This is stressing me.
 I don’t get it!”

 Some pups don’t think twice and just follow a lure anywhere it goes.
 Andy, however, needed me to help him feel more comfortable during this particular behavior.

-With this understanding and knowledge, owners will be better able to not only understand their dog, but research and use appropriate training techniques.
-If a professional trainer does not understand the less overt signs of dog stress and general vocabulary, it’s time for a new trainer!
+If your professional trainer doesn’t understand the less overt signs of dog stress and general vocabulary, then it’s time for a new trainer!

 What if the trainer’s response to Andy’s behavior was, “He’s trying to be dominant and to control this situation?”
 How do you think the rest of the lesson would’ve gone for Andy and the trainer?
-How do you think a trainer who misread Andy would’ve left Andy’s owners feeling about his overall temperament and behavior?
+How do you think a trainer who misread Andy would’ve left Andy’s humans feeling about his overall temperament and behavior?